 Research Connecting Experiences may either take the form of an independent project or a research assistantship, and the assignments will vary accordingly.

 - For any type of research experience: A poster presenting the research.
 The student might be asked to submit the poster to be presented at the annual Spring BDP Poster Session in April.
 The Office of Undergraduate Research provides workshops to help students create posters.
-For more information about this option and resources, please contact Emily Watson.
+For more information about this option and resources, please contact Larissa Noake.

 - For any type of research experience: A short film (or podcast, or web site, or creative project, etc.) that incorporates the student’s learning from the research experience.

 - For a research assistantship: Weekly or bi-weekly reading assignments to help connect the research project to the student’s own BDP focus, with short, written reflections on the readings.